brikis98/yevgeniy-brikman-homepage/_posts/2025-10-30-desk-treadmill.md

 Occasionally, while walking on my desk treadmill, my monitor would go completely black, and then come back a second or two later.
 It took me a while to figure out the cause, which turned out to be static electricity.
-Some combination of the treadmill's motor, the belt rubbing as it turns, my feet on the belt, and the carpet under the treadmill would generate static electricity, and I guess my hands would discharge it into the monitor (possibly via the HDMI dongle that sits on my desk).
+Some combination of the treadmill's motor, the belt rubbing as it turns, my feet on the belt, and the carpet under the treadmill would generate static electricity, and I guess my hands would discharge that electricity into the monitor (possibly via the HDMI dongle that sits on my desk).

 The underlying cause is that something in my house isn't properly grounded.
 I wasn't able to figure out exactly what,